WebSDK Usage

 Custom Events

-The Wunderkind Web SDK also allows for submission of custom events.
-To programmatically send custom events use the customEvent method.
+The Wunderkind Web SDK also allows for the submission of custom events.
+To programmatically send custom events, use the customEvent method.

 An example: